To rescue and rehabilitate abused, abandoned, neglected, and unwanted horses

 To provide lifetime sanctuary to horses with special medical and/or emotional needs

 To place adoptable horses in permanent homes through a foster-to-adopt program

-To promote awareness of the principles of natural horsemanship
+To promote awareness of the principles of natural horsemanship through educational programs

 To help community horses by providing outreach assistance to horse owners and encouraging the public to identify and report abused, abandoned, and neglected horses

 While there are other horse-related organizations in the Sarasota/Manatee area, Sixteen Hands Horse Sanctuary is the only nonprofit that exclusively rescues abused, abandoned, and unwanted horses.
 Many of our rescues were starving and/or ill, while others were abandoned and left to fend for themselves.
 Ten horses would have been euthanized or shot.
 Still others were unwanted because of a health or behavioral issue, even though the condition was treatable.

 Sixteen Hands is unique in that we provide a lifetime home for our horses.
 We do allow some of them to be fostered by people we know well, but since we retain ownership, if necessary we can easily return a horse to the sanctuary.

 We’re also unique because we believe in and practice natural horsemanship using strategies developed by Pat Parelli.
 The “nature of the horse” serves as the foundation for our human-horse partnerships.
 We don’t use “traditional” measures, such as force, dominance, intimidation, and gadgets.
 Our horses are treated by everyone who works with them in a humane and natural (for the horse) way.

 Since the sanctuary was incorporated in 2007, we’ve rescued and rehabilitated more than 70 horses.
 They’ve come to us at all ages, and we’ve taken in more than 20 different breeds.
 All have received quality, loving care, and most have lived comfortably into their late 20s or early 30s.